 Grab a Guidebook

 Unlike social media or click bait websites, guidebooks don’t just focus on the top 10 most popular (and Instagrammable) hikes.
 Guide books often contain dozens of hikes.
 Not all of them will be as scenic as the the popular hikes, but most of them will be worthwhile.
 I like guidebooks since they provide a curated hiking experience: the author went out and hiked tons of trails, then chose only some of them to include in his or her book.
-Once you find a guidebook author who has the same taste in trails as you, you have a bit list of hikes to do.
-For years my favourite guidebook for Vancouver has been 103 Hikes in Southwestern British Columbia by Jack Bryceland.
-I’m really excited because there is a new edition of that book coming out, now called 105 Hikes in and Around Southwestern British Columbia, and it’s written by my friend Stephen Hui!
-Stephen has done lots of off the beaten path hikes and I’m sure some of them will be in his book.
+Once you find a guidebook author who has the same taste in trails as you, you have a big list of hikes to do.
+For years my favourite guidebook for Vancouver has been 103 Hikes in Southwestern British Columbia.
+There’s a new edition of that book out now called 105 Hikes in and Around Southwestern British Columbia, and it’s written by my friend Stephen Hui!
+It includes a bunch of off-the-beaten-path hikes along with lots of perennial favourites.

 Most hikers make it to the trailhead around 10am.
-If you go early, you probably won’t encounter many hikers until you are on your way back.
+If you go earlier than that, you probably won’t encounter many hikers until you are on your way back.
 If you’re super keen, take a headlamp and start your hike in the pre-dawn hours so you can catch the sunrise from a mountain top.

 Stay Out Late

 The trails are most crowded in the middle of the day, but people start to clear out by around 5pm.
 I guess everyone just wants to get home for dinner?
 In the summertime it doesn’t get dark until quite late so bring a picnic and have your dinner on the trail, then enjoy your hike back to the car in solitude.
 At other times of the year, head out for a night hike with a headlamp.